Jay02510/Pre-Sales-Agent-Hackathon/TROUBLESHOOTING.md

 #### Client-Side Routing
 - Ensure your Vercel configuration has the proper rewrites for SPA routing
-- The `vercel.json` file should include a catch-all route to index.html
+- The `vercel.json` file should include a rewrite from any path to index.html

 ### 3. Blank Screen After Deployment